For Sale: Christian Ministry Headquarters

 The Southern Baptist ministry sold its building in downtown Nashville in 2021.
 Now, it has a new building in the suburb of Brentwood, which doesn’t have traditional offices but is designed instead as a “teaming space,” where people who mostly work on their own can come together to collaborate, create, and plan.

-Lifeway staff clearly preferr this approach to office space, according to Mandrell, but he personally struggled with the change.
+Lifeway staff clearly prefer this approach to office space, according to Mandrell, but he personally struggled with the change.

 “It was really hard for me,” he said.
 “I like to see people.
 I like to look in their eyes.
 I like walk-around management.”